ericseppanen/crates_io_analyzer/README.md

 Unfortunately, only 319 crates (64% of the top 500) would earn the "gold star" badge.

-**53 crates** (11%) contain no `.cargo_vcs_info.json` file.
+**53 crates** (11%) contain no `.cargo_vcs_info.json` file, so we cannot easily find the git commit corresponding to the published code.

 **115 crates** (23%) don't have an obviously matching git tag (e.g. `1.0.0` or `foo-v1.0.0`).
 A few crates are unfairly lumped in here because they have an unusual tagging style, but most of these (89 crates, 18%) don't have any git tags on the published commit.

 **11 crates** (2%) contain a git hash in `.cargo_vcs_info.json`, but that hash does not exist in the upstream repository.

 **4 crates** (1%) don't have a working git repository link.
 Three of these crates (`fuchsia-zircon`, `fuchsia-zircon-sys`, and `fuchsia-cprng`) point to `fuchsia.googlesource.com`, and return "permission denied" errors to both a web browser and a git client.
-The `crunchy` crate is missing the repository link in its `Cargo.toml` manifest.
+Another crate is missing the repository link in its `Cargo.toml` manifest-- I opened an issue upstream, but haven't heard back yet.

-**1 crate** (`oorandom`) is unique among the top 500 in providing what appears to be a mercurial repository.
+**1 crate** (the 394th most downloaded) is unique among the top 500 in providing what appears to be a mercurial repository.
+I didn't add Mercurial support to my script, so I didn't analyze it further.

 **5 crates** (1%) contain files in the crates.io tarball that do not appear anywhere in the linked git repo:
-- `matches 0.1.9` contains a unit test file that [does not appear](https://github.com/SimonSapin/rust-std-candidates/issues/24) in the upstream repo.
+- One crate contained a unit test file that did not appear in the upstream repo.
+I reported this upstream and it was fixed a few days later.
-- `cpuid-bool 0.99.99` and `aes-soft 0.99.99` are dummy packages that only contain one source file that throws a deliberate compiler error.
-The dummy source file isn't committed into the upstream git repo, though.
+- Two popular crates' latest releases are dummy packages that only contain one source file that throws a deliberate compiler error.
+The dummy source file isn't committed into the upstream git repo.
-- `pest_meta 2.1.3` contains what looks like an auto-generated file that isn't committed to git.
+- Another crate contains what looks like an auto-generated file that isn't committed to git.
-- `hermit-abi 0.1.19` accidentally [linked to the wrong repo](https://github.com/hermitcore/rusty-hermit/commit/8c73b4208e9a6d995e45757f072cf069e8ba85c6) (now fixed).
+- The last mismatch in the top 500 had a `Cargo.toml` file that accidentally linked to the wrong repo.
+It had already been fixed by the time I went to report it.

 That's a high number of issues, considering these are the 500 most-downloaded crates, that are published by some of the most experienced Rust developers in the world.